amiiir99m/FastApi-Shop/README.md

   Observer:
     Can see all products (by title, by category, all, etc)

-  I used PostgreSQL
+  I used PostgreSQL and alembic to manage migrations

   Notice: don't run this on production.
-You need to change secret key in setting.py file adn etc for your own purposes.
+You need to change secret key in settings.py file and etc for your own purposes.